Two Tales Fom The Past

 IN THE BASEMENT

-to let us get one.
-They finally caved
+let us get one.
+They finally said OK and

-in, and we went to the animal shelter.
+we paid a visit to the local animal shelter.

 Mixed breed, nearly half-grown.